ChainSafe/game-docs-v2/docs/v2/7_using-the-minter.md

 | Moonbeam     | Mainnet       | 1284     |

+### Minting An NFT In-game

-This video shows user's how to mint an asset using our In game minting features
+This video shows users how to mint an asset using our in-game minting features:

 <iframe width="800" height="450" src="https://www.youtube-nocookie.com/embed/GsaNTvxE1I0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Retrieving An NFT Balance In-game

-This video shows how to retrieve a balance of a minted asset created with the ChainSafe marketplace.
+This video shows how to retrieve the balance of a minted asset created with the ChainSafe Gaming marketplace:

 <iframe width="800" height="450" src="https://www.youtube-nocookie.com/embed/as_zbMAZvTU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Mint NFT via WebGL & WebWallet
+### Mint NFT Via WebGL & WebWallet Voucher Minting

-Our implementation will mint an NFT via WebGL or WebWallet via voucher minting.
-This is often more secure as it requires a couple of steps rather then just having an open mint function.
-More information can be found here [https://docs.gaming.chainsafe.io/v2/minting-with-voucher](https://docs.gaming.chainsafe.io/v2/minting-with-voucher)
+ChainSafe Gaming's web3.unity SDK provides an implementation for minting an NFT via WebGL or WebWallet voucher minting.
+Minting via voucher can be more secure as it requires additional steps from the user, as opposed to having an open mint function.
+More information can be found [here](https://docs.gaming.chainsafe.io/v2/minting-with-voucher).